-The inclusion of a university precinct and creative offices will help drive economic growth to the area.
+The inclusion of creative offices will help drive economic growth to the area.
 These amenities will increase employment opportunities and raise the number of professional graduates seeking work in the region.
 The education facilities may also help advance economic growth through investment attraction.
 These facilities will provide the area with the needed resources for research and development which may attract innovative ideas and foster a start-up community.